pvcraven/web-development-class/source/assignments/finalize_site/finalize_site.rst

 * Who was on your team?
 * What project did you work on?
 (Paste in URL)
+* Link at least one issue you created on GitHub
+* Link at least one issue you closed on GitHub (can be same issue)

 Also answer these questions, which will form the basis for part of your grade: